johnshearing/PrivateKeyVault/README.md

 Full Disk Encryption makes the PrivateKeyVault suitable for cold storage of private keys, password management, and for storage of private files.

 ### Todo List

+#### SD card
+The Unencrypted setup SD card needs to have the updated README.md and must be updated from the encrypted messaging repository.

 #### Phone App
 Make phone app that from OpenCV 3 python app in ecryption repository that decodes a qr-code parade back into text.